-This course is a study of interpersonal relations in the working environment, interpersonal communications, and techniques for selection and supervision of personnel.
+PREREQUISITE: QCT 102 This course is a study of interpersonal relations in the This course is a study of the mathematics of measureworking environment, interpersonal communications, and techniques for selection and supervision of personnel.

-PSY 276 HUMAN RELATIONS (3T) 3 credits PREREQUISITE: Permission of instructor
+HUMAN RELATIONS (3T) 3 credits

 This course focuses on readings, inter- and intra- personal experiences, individual testing, employer visits and open discussions.
 Its goal is to assist the student in making a successful transition from classroom to the world of work.